Learning Firmly Nonexpansive Operators: Experiments

 Moreover, denote by $L_t:\mathbb{R}^{d\times n}\to\mathbb{R}^{d\times d}$ the linear operators that map $Y$ to $B_t(Y)A_t^{-1}$ for each $t=1,\dots, \ell$.
 Combining all of the above, we rewrite \cref{eq:111} as follows:

-In order to solve it, we make use of the ADMM algorithm \cite{admm}.
-We consider a sequence of non-decreasing penalty parameters $\rho_k>0$ that becomes stationary after a finite number of iterations (see \cite[Section 3.4.1]{admm} for further details).
-Note, however, that the actual algorithm we use to solve problem \cref{Problem_for_CP} is not relevant and one can make use of other suited iterative methods.
+In order to solve it, we make use of the ADMM algorithm \cite{admm} indicated in the following.
+Note, however, that the algorithm we use to solve problem \cref{Problem_for_CP} is not relevant, and one can make use of other suited iterative methods.